-This latest move follows the success the sport has already had in reaching the United States and it has grown significantly more popular, with three grands prix now held in our country and more expected to follow.
+This follows the success the sport has already had in reaching the United States and has grown significantly more popular.

 Netflix’s Drive to Survive and the additions of races in Miami and Las Vegas has fuelled that popularity, with the two cities hosting successful events that go alongside the established United States Grand Prix in Austin.